 Hand harvested in order to preserve the quality of the fruit.
 The grapes are sorted manually on a vibrating sorting table in order to retain only the most healthy fruit.
 The grapes are drained naturally before being pressed using a pneumatic press in order to gently extract the juices and conserve as much aroma as possible.
 Static cold settling of the musts for 12 to 24 hours in stainless steel vats in order to obtain a bright, clear juice.
 Alcoholic fermentation followed by malolactic fermentation, both natural, in stainless steel vats.
 14 to 16 months in stainless steel vats with, if necessary, some time spent in French oak barrels.
 The ageing process preserves freshness and minerality whilst bringing complexity and body to the wine.
 The wine is racked twice before being bottled in the end of Autumn.

 Bright, clear hue with attractive golden tinges.
 This 1er Cru offers remarkable aromatic complexity with aromas of ripe citrus and white flowers.
-The palate is round and seductive with a lively attack.
-Excellent length and a refined aromatic persistency combining fruity
+Excellent length with refined aromatic persistency, combining fruity notes, touches of jasmine and chamomile, and a delicate acidity.

 Pan-fried foie gras, salmon trout, baked haddock parcels.